1. What is the Belmont Report?

 1. What are the forms and procedures I must follow to have my research approved?

-The forms I & II and procedures are available from any member of the IRB.
-They also can be downloaded from the IRB web site posted on Texas A&M International University website.
-All forms are to be typewritten, the consent form (s), check-list, and instrument (s) are also to be submitted at the same time.
+The forms and procedures are available from the Texas A&M International University IRB website.
+All forms are to be typewritten, the consent form (s), and instrument (s) are also to be submitted at the same time.

 2. What is the difference between “practice” and “research” or between “program evaluation” and “research”?